Our Practice

 BSc (Hons), D.Clin.Psychol., C.Psychol

-Joanne has experience in a range of therapies including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Systemic and Narrative Therapy.
+Joanne has experience in a range of therapies including CBT, ACT, Systemic and Narrative Therapy.
 She is also experienced in tailoring psychological therapies for autism spectrum and co-occurring mental health problems.

 Dr Chloe Brooks, Chartered Clinical Psychologist,